Applications for the 2021 NSW Health Aboriginal Nursing and Midwifery Cadetship Program open between 11 January 2021 to 31 January 2021.

 The NSW Aboriginal Nursing and Midwifery Cadetship program provides support and assistance to Aboriginal people studying an undergraduate nursing or midwifery degree at university.

-- study allowance of $600 per fortnight whilst undertaking study for 40 weeks
+- a study allowance of $600 per fortnight while studying for 40 weeks

 - $500 per semester support allowance